 The overseas mission trip takes place during the mid-year holiday period.
 An information night will be held for students, parents and carers.
 Students will be required to have a valid passport.
 The mission trip forms one of your study units – ask us more about it!

-We will be travelling to a country in the South-East Asia region.
+We will be travelling to Cambodia in 2019, a country in South-East Asia.
 SMBC works closely with many mission organisations and have been conducting short term mission trips as part of student training for decades.
 Overseas, The Bridge mission team will be getting alongside well established, long term missionaries on the ground.
 Please don't hesitate to ask us any questions about this aspect of the program.

 Learn more at MISSION TRIP